-Individual Season Record Form 9.8 Individual Season Record Form (ISRF)
+Individual Season Record Form

+9.8 Individual Season Record Form (ISRF)

 9.8.1 Correct Use.
-Institutions are required to use the NCAA Individual Season Record Form (ISRF) available only on the NWCA Web site.
+Institutions are required to use the NCAA Individual Season Record Form (ISRF) available only on the NWCA website.
 When compiling a student-athlete's win-loss record for the season, all matches against competitors who compete on intercollegiate teams at four-year, degree-granting institutions and matches against competitors from two-year institutions shall be counted.
+Exhibition matches between teammates shall not be counted.

-All matches competed during the season as defined in NCAA Bylaw 17.30 of the current NCAA Manual, including open or unattached competition, must be listed.
-Unattached student-athletes must be listed with their college affiliation (e.g., Unattached State University).
-Matches shall not be counted if the opponent is a student-athlete not listed on an institution's roster, a club-level student-athlete or an armed services student-athlete
+All matches competed during the season as defined in the NCAA bylaws of the current NCAA Manual, including open or unattached competition, must be listed.
+Unattached student-athletes must be listed with their college affiliation (for example, Unattached State University).
+Matches shall not be counted if the opponent is a student-athlete not listed on an institution's roster, a club-level student-athlete or an armed services student-athlete.